How To Get Rid of Cellulite Dimples on Butt for Good: QWO®

 Before we address the question of how to get rid of cellulite dimples, let’s back up and consider what cellulite actually is, and where it comes from.

 Cellulite is a skin condition that results in a lumpy or dimpled appearance; some people compare it to the texture of an orange peel, or to cottage cheese.
-While cellulite can technically appear anywhere, it’s most common on the thighs, abdomen, and buttocks.
+While cellulite can technically appear anywhere, it’s most common on the thighs, abdomen, and butt.
 And while it can impact anyone of any age, it’s significantly more common among women than among men.

 So what causes cellulite?
 The condition pertains to the septae, which are fibrous bands that connect the skin to the underlying muscle, with a layer of fat in between.
 When fat cells accumulate, they tend to push up against the skin, while the septae continue to pull down.
 This is where that lumpy, uneven appearance comes from.